I Don’t Know Where Paradise Is

 Audio guide, mobile app, scenography of photographs, flower arrangements, and collages, 2019.

-Produced as the final work of Nemer’s practice-led PhD, I Don’t Know Where Paradise Is is a multi-chaptered audio guide that mediates encounters with the libraries and homes of a group of loosely-interconnected gay scholars and artists in Amsterdam, Montreal, London, Paris, and Vienna.
+Produced as the final work of Nemer’s practice-led PhD, I Don’t Know Where Paradise Is is a multi-chaptered audio guide that mediates encounters with the libraries, gardens, and homes of a group of loosely-interconnected gay scholars and artists in Amsterdam, Montreal, London, Paris, and Vienna.

-Each chapter takes as its starting point an object found in and around the libraries, building on the idea of objects as conductors of feeling.
-These included a feather duster, a urinal, a house plant, a postcard of a still life, two clocks, and a shelf of biographies, among other items.
+Each of the twenty-five chapters takes as its starting point an object found in and around the libraries, building on the idea of objects as conductors of feeling.
+These include books and other publications found in the libraries, but also a feather duster, a urinal, a house plant, a postcard of a still life, two clocks, and a mirror, among other domestic items.

 Photos by Bastien Pourtout